hanez/splunk-docker/README.md

-# Splunk as a Docker Container...
+# Splunk as a Docker Container

 This is a docker-compose.yml file for setting up Splunk as a syslog server for your network on your localhost within a few seconds.